je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/amerique%20du%20sud.Civ6Map>South America</a>

+South America doesn’t span the most degrees of latitude but it certainly retains the most diverse landscapes.
+You have tropical rainforest along Amazon river, the pampas plains where you get the cattles, and Andes mountains with snow, volcano and Atacama desert.
+Whether you want to be the indigenous tribe leaders to revive the glory of Aztec, Inca, Maya or create a post-colonization civilization to claim independence, anything can be possible in this map.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/amerique%20du%20sud.png)

-Civlizations:  Brazil, Colombia, Inca, Mapuche
+*Civlizations:  Brazil, Colombia, Inca, Mapuche*

-City States:  Buenos Aires, Caguana, Hunza, Nazca
+*City States:  Buenos Aires, Caguana, Hunza, Nazca*

-Natural Wonders:  Fountain of Youth, Mount Roraima, Pantanal, Païtiti, Torres del Paine
+*Natural Wonders:  Fountain of Youth, Mount Roraima, Pantanal, Païtiti, Torres del Paine*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/ukraine.Civ6Map>Ukraine</a>